bbc/genie/docs/asset-loader.md

 The loadscreenPack is the asset pack which loads the assets that are required for the Loading screen itself.

-* It requires a unique key, this **should be the name of the Loading screen** in the sequencer.
+* It requires a unique key, this **should be the name of the Loading screen** in the navigation config in `main.js` (this will be 'loadscreen' by default).
 * The assets to be loaded here, are loaded before the loadscreen shows up on the screen.
 They are not included in calculating the loadscreen's progress.
 * Once the loadscreenPack has been loaded, the Loading screen will call its **Phaser create function**.